The Tracey Fragments (film): Plot

 A final flashback reveals that, on the night of the blizzard, Tracey was grounded but escaped her house under the guise of "taking Sonny for a walk" while she went to meet Billy.
 Billy, only interested in hooking up, had sex with Tracey in the back of his car at a deserted park.
 During this time, Sonny disappeared.
 It is implied that he fell in the river and drowned.
 Tracey is devastated.
-A final fragment shows Tracey wandering naked under her shower curtain, unresponsive, through a Winnipeg park at night.
+A final fragment shows Tracey wandering naked under her shower curtain, ignorant of Billy's attempt to speak with her, through a Winnipeg park at night.
 The ground has grass on it, in contrast to the film's mostly winter weather and snow, suggesting a full season has gone by since Sonny's disappearance in the blizzard.